gonzalogarahuetes/gonzalogarahuetes/README.md

 ## Hi, I'm Gonzalo 👋

 I am an interdisciplinary professional.
-I have been educated in Humanities but I have moved into the world of web development recently.
+I have been educated in Humanities but I have recently moved into the world of web development.

 Philosophy taught me logical thinking and I constantly apply it to my daily life.
 I love MERN designs and I am always searching for new ways of making them smoother and more functional, but I won't refuse a bit of PHP fun.